 You can access the ramparts from the Avignon Bridge entrance.
 Best part?
 Access is free of charge!

 Rocher des Doms Garden

 The Rocher des Doms Garden is a lovely public garden 30 metres above the Rhône River.
-The park was established in 1830, and affords panoramic views of Avignon and the countryside surrounding it.
+The park dates back to 1830.
+Here, you can enjoy panoramic views of Avignon and the countryside surrounding it.

 You can get to the park from the steps leading from the Notre Dame des Doms cathedral, from the steps leading from the banks of the Rhône, or by taking the Sainte-Anne steps.
 The park has a pond, sculptures, and even its own grotto: